This post contains affiliate links.

 Cipollini Onion

-Cipollini onions originated in Italy.
-They vary in color from white to brown.
-These are very sweet onions that are often used in French Onion Soup, and are great roasted or caramelized.
+Cipollini onions originated in Italy, and are pronounced chip-o-lee-nee.
+They are smallish onions measuring 1-2โ€ across, and vary in color from white to red to brown, but are uniformly yellow inside.
+These are moderately sweet onions available in the Fall.
+They are often often used in French Onion Soup, and are great roasted or caramelized.

 Cocktail Onion

 Cocktail onions are normally pearl onions or white Bermuda onions that have been pickled.
 They are harvested while still immature to ensure a uniform small size.
 They are mostly white and remain crunchy when pickled.
+As the photo shows they are often used in cocktails, but also on antipasto platters.

 Creole Onion